-Swimming in the exotic Amazon River are some of the world’s most fascinating species: piranhas, pink dolphins, manatees (to name just a few).
+Swimming in the exotic Amazon River is some of the world’s most fascinating species: piranhas, pink dolphins, manatees (to name just a few).
 Amongst them is the elusive caiman, a carnivorous semi-aquatic member of the alligator family that calls the Amazon rainforest home.
-Read on for everything you want to know about caimans (including our favorite facts)– and how you can see one for yourself!
+Read on for everything you want to know about caimans (including our favorite facts) – and how you can see one for yourself!

 Within caimans alone there are six distinct species:

-1. Spectacled Caiman: The most common of the caiman species, it gets its name from a boney ridge between its eyes that looks like a pair of spectacles.
+1. Spectacled Caiman: The most common of the caiman species, it gets its name from a boney ridge between its eyes that look like a pair of spectacles.

 2. Yacare Caiman: Similar to the spectacled caiman, the yacare caiman is sometimes called the “piranha caiman” as it’s known to snack on the razor-toothed fish.